Azure-Samples/Project_Confidential_Apps_for_IoT_with_Enclaves/README.md

 over to the [Azure environment setup guide](./docs/azure-environment-setup.md) to find out how to do this.

+**Note**: *The Azure Samples team is working on a fully-automated environment set-up.
+If you are not comfortable following the manual steps documented in the link above, check back here soon for some additional content!*

 The next stage will be to build the demo application and deploy it to your device.

-**TODO: Link to demo app source code and instructions for build**
+It's time to head over to the [GitHub repository](https://github.com/Scalys/oeml) for the OpenEnclave Machine Learning demo in order to complete your exploration of this Azure Sample project.

 # Where To Learn More